Code-Institute-Submissions/MS1-infinity-gym/README.md

 ## Wireframes
 ---
-With the user stories I used [Balsamiq] (https://balsamiq.com/) to create a nice and simple layout for the desktop and mobile screen.
+With the user stories I used [Balsamiq](https://balsamiq.com/) to create a nice and simple layout for the desktop and mobile screen.

 The wireframes:
-    - Home/ about page
+*   Home/ about page
-    - Lessons page
+*   Lessons page
-    - Timetable page
+*   Timetable page and
-    - Locations page can be viewed [here](assets/documents/wireframes.pdf)
+*   Locations page can be viewed [here](assets/documents/wireframes.pdf)

 ## Setup

-###### about commit messages
-At first I struggled with commit messages to keep it short and concise, but over time I think I've improved.
+---
 When I started on this project I already knew what I wanted.
 A simple website where everything is clear.
 Since I wanted to do everything perfectly in my head, I started over more than three times.
 I've been working on multiple screens and got confused and forgot to save the pages in "git add".
 So, I couldn't save it after a while.